mstorsjo/llvm-mingw/README.md

 - A single toolchain targeting all four architectures (i686, x86_64, armv7 and arm64) instead of separate compiler binaries for each architecture
+- Support for generating debug info in PDB format

 Clang on its own can also be used as compiler in the normal GNU binutils based environments though, so the main difference lies in replacing